EldaloteK/save-the-lynx-game/README.md

 ## _A project to delve into:_

--React and Flask frameworks.
+- React and Flask frameworks.
--Utilization of the flood-fill algorithm.
+- Utilization of the flood-fill algorithm.
--Migrating a project from Javascript to Typescript.
+- Migrating a project from Javascript to Typescript.